cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Web Security.md

 }
 ```

-The browser will now display insecure content, you can now navigate to any superdomain without cross origin errors, and you can access cross origin iframes which are embedded in your application.
+The browser will now display insecure content, you can now navigate to any superdomain without cross origin errors, and you can access cross origin iframes that are embedded in your application.

-One thing you may notice though is that Cypress still enforces visiting a single superdomain with `cy.visit`.
-This is an artification limitation (and one that can be removed).
+One thing you may notice though is that Cypress still enforces visiting a single superdomain with [`cy.visit`](https://on.cypress.io/api/visit).
+This is an artificial limitation (and one that can be removed).
 You should [open an issue](https://github.com/cypress-io/cypress/issues/new) and tell us what you're trying to do!